shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

    - NEW: init-start is a new user script that will be run early on at boot time (right after jffs is mounted, and before any service gets started)
+  - NEW: Can save traffic history to a custom location (USB or JFFS, for instance) to preserve it between reboots.

 3.0.0.3.108.4: